 Spoiler alert, there are no used Jeep Wrangler bargains!
 Sorry to start on such a low note, but it’s true.
-I did a nationwide Autotrader Jeep Wrangler search, selecting the popular 4-door Unlimited model (model year 2017 and up), and I looked for anything above the base "Sport" or "Sport S" model … and hardly anything popped up under $30,000.
+I did a nationwide Autotrader used Jeep Wrangler four-door for sale search, selecting the popular Unlimited model (model year 2017 and up), and I looked for anything above the base “Sport” or “Sport S” model … and hardly anything popped up under $30,000.
 The attractive 2017 Sahara above is available in Tennessee for $34,417.
 For reference, that’s only $583 less than I spent on my brand-new Big Bear Edition.
 The moral of the story is that Wranglers hold their value incredibly well (as my recent 4-digit Virginia property-tax bill proved), so you might as well buy new.
 Plus, Doug says the new one is way better.

 If you want the latest and greatest off-road Tacoma, you need to look at the TRD-PRO model.
 While my time in the latest model was good, I found that I couldn’t quite recommend it over that Wrangler up there.
 Still, it’s a pretty impressive truck and deserves a look.
 I only found one used PRO for sale nationwide, so there aren’t many to choose from.
 As new, it starts around $45,000, so glance at the TRD Off-Road in the used market to find some decent bargains.
 For the 2017 model year, it differed from the on-road-focused TRD Sport with some additional off-road goodies like a locking differential, Bilstein shocks and a multi-terrain select system.
 The pretty white 2017 pictured above rings in at $26,998 with 28,590 miles.